Campus Improvement Plan

 Title I:

-Staff Responsible for Monitoring: Teachers, ADA, Administration, Counselor
+Staff Responsible for Monitoring: Teachers, Administrators, CIS, Counselor, ADA

 Title I: